CDC: Suicide attempts among teenage girls increased 50 percent in early 2021

 Generally, “among adolescents aged 12–17 years, the rate of ED visits for suspected suicide attempts also increased as the pandemic progressed.”

-While the CDC does not directly attribute this trend to the pandemic, plenty of research exists that points to the lockdowns as the main culprit for this increase in mental health issues, especially among the youth.
-The new CDC data is just more evidence of the tremendous –– and potentially continuing –– harm that has been done to young people.
+The CDC does not directly attribute this trend to the pandemic.
+However, plenty of research suggests that lockdowns could be the leading cause for this trend.
+The new CDC data is just more evidence of the tremendous — and potentially continuing — harm that has been done to young people.